Linuxfabrik/monitoring-plugins/check-plugins/wildfly-deployment-status/README.rst

     2 Deployments checked, everything is ok.

-    * myapp1.war is OK
+    * MyFirstApp is OK
-    * myapp2.war is RUNNING
+    * MySecondApp is RUNNING

 States